Now that Derek Chauvin has been convicted, here’s what happens next

 Shortly after Judge Peter Cahill read the verdict and verified that each of the jurors supported Chauvin’s three convictions, the judge announced that he would sentence Chauvin in eight weeks.
 Court officials will spend the bulk of that time conducting a pre-sentence investigation, a process that examines both Chauvin’s background and the circumstances of his crime, in order to inform Cahill’s sentencing decision.

-Judge Cahill also revoked Chauvin’s bail and ordered him remanded to custody, meaning that he will spend the period between his conviction and his sentencing behind bars.
+Cahill also revoked Chauvin’s bail and ordered him remanded to custody, meaning that he will spend the period between his conviction and his sentencing behind bars.
+According to the New York Times, Chauvin is being held in solitary confinement and away from other prisoners due to “fears for his safety.”
+At least for the time being, he will spend 23 hours a day in his cell.
+While he may spend the remaining hour exercising, he will also be kept away from prisoners during that time.

 How much time is Chauvin likely to spend in prison?